Application Process, Admission Requirements for Wharton’s MBA Program for Executives

 We consider extracurricular and volunteer leadership because we believe that applicants who get involved beyond what is required are well-rounded and engaged, and want to make a difference in their communities.
 In addition, candidates should demonstrate a balance between work and outside activities.

 Team skills are essential to success in Wharton’s curriculum because of our learning team structure.
 Students are assigned to teams with a flat hierarchy.
-Each team is comprised of individuals from multiple industries and with diverse goals.
+Each team is comprised of individuals from multiple industries with diverse goals and backgrounds.
 Flexibility, tolerance for difference, and effective communication skills are all required to succeed.

 For Dual Applicants to both Wharton’s MBA Program for Executives and the School’s Full-time MBA Program